-All expenditures related to the cost of exploration and evaluation of mineral properties including acquisition costs for interests in mineral claims are classified and capitalized as intangible assets until the property to which they relate is placed into production, sold, allowed to lapse or abandoned.
+All expenditures related to the cost of exploration and evaluation of mineral properties including acquisition costs for interests in mineral claims are capitalized until the property to which they relate is placed into production, sold, allowed to lapse or abandoned.
 These costs will be amortized over the estimated useful life of the property following commencement of commercial production or will be written off if the property is sold, allowed to lapse, abandoned or determined to be impaired.